Frequently Asked Questions

 Students who are not eligible due to citizenship status, will not be required to complete the form.
 Click here to see if you are eligible.

 Completing the financial aid process includes the following:

-When you first create your account, the system will send you an email to verify your email address.
-If you do not receive this confirmation email, go back to the sign-in page of the website, and click on “Trouble signing in?”.
-Type in your email address and click on “Resend Confirmation.”
-If you still do not receive the confirmation email, please contact the scholarship team at email@example.com.
+For prospective Seattle College students who do not have a school email address: When you first create your account, the system will send you an email to your email address.
+If you do not remember your password, go back to the sign-in page of the website, and click on “Forgot password.”
+Type in your email address and click on “Send Email.”

-Once you have submitted a complete application, the screen will say “Complete” under “General Application.”
-You must answer all required questions and upload required documents for your application to be considered complete.
+Once you have submitted a complete application, the screen will say “Applied” under “Scholarships."
+You must answer all required questions and upload the required documents for your application to be considered complete.
 If a section does not apply to you, please enter “0” or “N/A.”

 If you are currently enrolled in the Nursing program or will be enrolled in the upcoming academic year, please choose Seattle Central College as your primary school.
 If you are currently taking nursing pre-requisites and plan to continue taking the pre-requisites in the next academic year, please list the college you are currently attending.